cmcooper1980/dockge/README.md

     container_name: dockge
     restart: unless-stopped
     environment:
-      # Tell Dockge where is your stacks directory
+      # Tell Dockge where your stacks directory is
       DOCKGE_STACKS_DIR: /opt/stacks #must be the same as the source and target bind mounted volume
-      # Both PUID and PGID must be set for it to do anything
-      - PUID=1000 # Set the stack file/dir ownership to this user
-      - PGID=1000 # Set the stack file/dir ownership to this group
     ports:
       # Host Port : Container Port
       - 5001:5001